Handmade and world renowned

 Glashütte Lamberts - the world market leader for mouth-blown plate glass

-“It's reminiscent of a dance: everyone has to know exactly where his colleague is standing.”
-Robert Christ, general manager of the Glashütte Lamberts, is talking about well-choreographed work performed near blazing heat.
-Many handholds have to come together before a glowing, soft vitreous mass becomes globally sought-after plate glass.
-Currently, Glashütte Lamberts, located in the Upper Palatinate, is making glass for the clock faces of the London bell tower Big Ben; Lamberts glass has long been decorating the Cologne Cathedral, New York's Rockefeller Centre and the underground station of the airport in the Chinese city of Shenzhen.
-There are only two other glassworks producing mouth-blown plate glass, in France and Poland.
+“It’s reminiscent of a dance: everyone has to know exactly where his colleague is standing”.
+Robert Christ from Glashütte Lamberts is talking about well-choreographed work performed near blazing heat.
+Many skilled manual processes are required before a glowing and soft vitreous mass can be turned into sheet glass that is in global demand.
+A few years ago, Glashütte Lamberts in Germany’s Upper Palatinate region made glass for the clock faces of London bell tower Big Ben; Lamberts’ glass has long been decorating Cologne Cathedral, the Rockefeller Center in New York and the underground station of the airport in the Chinese city of Shenzhen.
+There are only a few other glassworks that produce mouth-blown sheet glass.
 Unique to Lamberts, however, is the variety of over 5,000 different colours in which its glass is produced.